DaveM7788/ctrlpmp3/README.md

 Ctrl-P MP3 can be deployed on any standard LAMP stack environment.
 If you deploy on a server, please see the extra recommended security steps under the Server Deployment section below.

 # Local Deployment
-This video shows how you can deploy Ctrl-P MP3 through XAMPP (a popular LAMP environment) on your personal laptop or desktop.
+This video shows how you can deploy Ctrl-P MP3 through XAMPP on your personal laptop or desktop.

 Link goes here